Oluwakemi-moyin/LITA_DB-DATA-ANALYSIS/README.md

     - Although Parts has the bulk of total sales, overall, it still has a much lower contribution to total revenue compared to Service plan.
     - Ekiti Market has the highest sales of 51,386 which is 6.53% of the overall total sales for both periods.
 Osun Market had the lowest sales of 1.35%of the overall total sales.
     - Number of stores reduced from 132 in Year 2014 to 128 in Year 2015.
+KWALI, BOKI, NGWA SOUTH AND
 4. Strategic Implication
    - Although Parts has the bulk of total sales, overall, it still has a much lower contribution to total revenue compared to Service plan.
    - This could be as a result of lower prices for PARTS compared to SERVICE PLAN.